The IRS Sent Coronavirus Relief Payments To Dead People

 "And, you know, that bothers me.
 Quite a bit.
 I wish I knew what to do with it, but, you know, I don't," he added.

-L'Hommedieu reached out to his two United States Senators in Texas.
+L'Hommedieu reached out to his two senators in Texas.
 One sent a form letter that didn't answer his questions.
 The other told him to contact the IRS.
 Treasury Secretary Steven Mnuchin told The Wall Street Journal one week ago that heirs should return the money sent to deceased individuals.
 But people who talked to NPR said they had more questions than answers.

 "There's mass confusion," said Janet Holtzblatt, a senior fellow at the Urban-Brookings Tax Policy Center.
 "There's been no official guidance as to how, in this instance, people should return the money that was received for their loved ones."

-Note: A previous version of this story misspelled Frank Dajka's name as Dika.